Estuário de Iguape

 Destroy crops and harm hundreds of farming families

-The reduction in river flow caused by macrophytes triggers periodic flooding that devastates farmland and isolates entire communities in the region.
+Macrophyte-caused reduction in river flow triggers periodic flooding that devastates farmland and isolates entire communities.

 Massive wildlife death